kovidgoyal/kitty/docs/kittens/custom.rst

     debug('whatever')

-The ``debug()`` function is just like ``print()`` except that the output will appear in the stdout of the kitty process inside which the kitten is running.
+The ``debug()`` function is just like ``print()`` except that the output will appear in the ``STDOUT`` of the kitty process inside which the kitten is running.

 The ``handle_result()`` part of the kitten runs inside the kitty process.